Abdulalaa/Web-Development/README.md

 # ShogunShop - Ecommerce Store
 ## A CRUD-based e-commerce website project showcasing product and category management, secure user authentication, and a modular PHP code structure.
-Note: This project is for demonstration and learning purposes; it does not represent a live, production storefront.
+Note: This project is for demonstration and learning purposes

 ```plaintext
 ShogunShop-Ecommerce-Website/